cangeorgecode/Django_Boilerplate_Free/README.md

 ## Contact me 📧

-Hi, my name is George. 👋 I am a self-taught developer.
+Hi, my name is George. 👋 I taught myself python, django, bash, how to use Linux, while working a 9 to 5 (Damn!
+I am good!).
 I love to dabble in the terminal.
-I taught myself python, django, bash, how to use Linux, while working a 9 to 5 (Damn!
-I am good!).
 I love doing this!
 My mission is simple:

 1. Build as many web apps as quickly as I can
-2. Run $20 Reddit ads
-3. Monetize or move on to another project

-I noticed I need to do this quickly and efficiently, so I built this code template.
+2. Monetize

 - [X](https://x.com/joji_jiji)
 - [![Pro](https://img.shields.io/badge/Pro-Boilerplate-pink)](https://hero.codes/) **4 more App Templates to make money** 👉 [Check It Out!](https://hero.codes/)